Idle Hands: Plot

-Meanwhile, Debi, teaming up with Randy, hunt Anton down to put a stop to the possessed hand.
+Meanwhile, a druidic high priestess named Debi LeCure is hunting the spirit responsible for killings across the country.
+After his hand kills two cops in his living room, Anton cuts it off with a cleaver.
+Pnub and Mick seek out a First-Aid Kit while Anton traps the hand in a microwave, burning it.
+Meanwhile, Debi (now along with Randy, Anton's neighbor) hunts Anton down to put a stop to the possessed hand.
 After sending Molly to the school dance, Anton returns home to finish off the hand.
-Unfortunately, Pnub and Mick inadvertently release the hand.
+Unfortunately, Pnub and Mick inadvertently let go of the hand.
 The three then steal Randy's truck and head to the school.
 Mick and Pnub go to the Halloween dance to watch over Molly, while Anton looks for the hand.
 Randy and Debi meet up with Anton.
-Debi explains that the hand will drag Molly's soul into the netherworld.
+Debi explains that the hand will drag Molly's soul into Hell.
 Anton crashes the dance and tries to warn everyone about his hand, but is ignored.